dharmx/vile/.github/README.md

 instructions for several Linux distributions.

-I will choose Archlinux as a reference frame as I have only used Archlinux, Manjarno and EndeavourOS in the past.
+I will choose Archlinux as a reference frame as I have only used Archlinux, Manjaro and EndeavourOS in the past.
 So, following are roughly some assumptions that I will follow:

 - You are using either Archlinux or, an Arch-based distro like Manjaro.